jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/ArXiv Finder.md

 ### **Setup**
 1. Clone the repository
-2. Open `ArXiv App.xcodeproj` in Xcode
+2. Open `ArXiv Finder.xcodeproj` in Xcode
 3. Build and run on simulator or device

 ### **Dependencies**